It4innovations/hyperqueue/docs/jobs/failure.md

 In distributed systems, failure is inevitable.
-This sections describes how HyperQueue handles various types of failures and how can you affect its behaviour.
+This sections describes how HyperQueue handles various types of failures and how can you affect its behavior.

 ## Resubmitting jobs
 When a job fails or is canceled, you might want to submit it again, without the need to pass all the original